Deir 'Ammar

 Deir 'Ammar (دير عمار) is a Palestinian town in the Ramallah and al-Bireh Governorate, located 17 km northwest of Ramallah in the northern West Bank.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 2,414 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 3,353 inhabitants in 2017.

 Deir 'Ammar, together with Beitillu and Jammala, form the new town of Al-Ittihad.

+Etymology

+The name is of Arabic origin, meaning "The Monastery of 'Ammar (p.n.)."